National Fraud Intelligence Bureau

-The National Fraud Intelligence Bureau is a police unit in the United Kingdom responsible for gathering and analysing intelligence relating to fraud and financially motivated cyber crime.
-The NFIB was created as part of the recommendations of the 2006 National Fraud Review, which also saw the formation of the National Fraud Authority.
-The NFIB was developed and is overseen by the City of London Police as part of its role as a national lead for economic crime investigation, and is funded by the Home Office.
+The National Fraud Intelligence Bureau (NFIB) is the police unit in the United Kingdom responsible for gathering and analysing reports of fraud and financially motivated cyber crime reported by the public.
+It passes intelligence to police forces and other law enforcement bodies as part of the UK's multi-agency structure, in accordance with the government's overall strategy for combatting fraud.
+The NFIB is managed by the City of London Police as part of its role as the National Lead Force for fraud, funded by the Home Office.

+Central to the NFIB's operations is their operation of the public-facing Report Fraud service.
+This replaced their widely-criticised service named 'Action Fraud' in 2025.